simple-orm/core/README.md

 yield user.remove();
 ```

-This will resolve to `true` if successful or be rejected with the error.
+This will resolve to `true` if successful or be rejected with the error (unless a `beforeHook` hook aborts with some other value).
 It is also important to note that the model object will still retain the data even after it has been deleted from the data store.

 #### toJSON()